 Tips and tricks for collaborative data sharing, e.g. for reproducible research.

 Related: the problems of organising the data efficiently for the task in hand.
-For that, see database.
+For that, see database, and the task of versioning the data.
 Also the problem of getting some good data for your research project.For that, you probably want a data set repository.

 Web data repositories